NickLThompson/timed-quiz/README.md

 ## Status

-The status of this project is, decent but could

-definitely use some work.
-I feel pretty confident about
+The status of this project is decent but could definitely use some work.

-just about all of it, except for the lack of
+I feel pretty confident about a lot of it; My main concerns are the lack of

-localStorage implementation, and overall
+localStorage implementation, the actual high score screen itself,

-cleanliness.
-The high scores and initals being on

-the start screen really bothers me, but I couldn't
+The high scores and initals being on the start screen really bothers me,

-figure out why it was happening and with time

-constraints, I had to leave it.
-I'm still overall
+but I couldn't figure out why it was happening in time, so I had to leave it.

-happy with the outcome, but I wish I had just a bit
+I'm still happy overall with the outcome, but I wish I had just a bit more time.

-more time to work with this.